What we know about the coronavirus cases in the US - Local News 8

 What we know about the coronavirus cases in the US

+The World Health Organization declared the outbreak a public health emergency.
+The risk to Americans, as of now, is low, the Centers for Disease Control and Prevention said.

-The novel coronavirus, which has sickened thousands and killed at least 80 people in China, belongs to a large family of viruses that mostly sicken animals.
+The novel coronavirus, which has sickened thousands and killed more than 200 people in China, belongs to a large family of viruses that mostly sicken animals.
 But this coronavirus, like SARS and MERS, “jumped the species barrier” to infect people on a large scale, the CDC said.

-Despite its impact in China, the CDC maintains that the risk to Americans is low.
-But there’s still a lot about the virus, its symptoms and how easily it spreads that health officials don’t know.

-“We need to be preparing as if this is a pandemic, but I continue to hope that it is not,” said Dr. Nancy Messonnier, director of the CDC’s National Center for Immunization and Respiratory Diseases.
+“Given what we’ve seen in China versus other countries, CDC experts have expected to find some person-to-person spread in the United States,” CDC Director Dr. Robert Redfield said Thursday.

-The five patients who’ve been confirmed had all recently returned from Wuhan, the CDC said.
+Five of the US patients had all recently returned from Wuhan, the CDC said.
+The sixth patient did not leave the US but became ill after his wife visited Wuhan.

+In a research paper published Thursday, scientists described a case in which a patient might’ve transmitted the virus before she showed developed symptoms.
+The authors wrote the findings “warrant a reassessment of transmission dynamics” in the current outbreak.

 Washington state